VincentSaelzler/cookbook/_posts/2023-09-01-mediterranean-couscous.md

 Fresh and fantastic.

 ## Sautee

 ✅ Liberal Olive Oil
 🔪 350g (3 Small) Red Onion
 🔪 900g (6 Medium) Sweet Peppers
-🔪 500g Courgettes
+🔪 500g (3 medium) Courgettes
 ✅ 1 Cube (4 Cloves) Frozen Crushed Garlic
 ✅ 250g Turkey Thigh Mince

 ## Simmer

+Add enough water right at the beginning to fully cover everything.
+The couscous will soak up a decent amount of water.
+Later on, keep topping up the water, but be more careful because eventually the vegetables will release their own water.

-✅ 600g Whole Wheat Couscous
+✅ 300 Whole Wheat Couscous
-✅ 28g Vegetable Bullion Pot
+✅ 2x 28g Vegetable Bullion Pot
 ✅ 400g Can Chopped Tomatoes
-🌡️ 2 Liters Water
+🌡️ 1.2 Liters Water to start, then add as necessary.

 ## Season

-✅ 20g Chives
+✅ 2x packages (20g?)
+Chives
-✅ 50g Frozen Chopped Parsley
+✅ 30g package fresh curly parsley
+✅ 1 package fresh basil
 🔪 200g Feta
 ✅ Salt to Taste (Took a lot)
 ✅ Pepper to Taste (Took a lot)

 ## Output

 ➡️ 4.5 Liters

 Freezing: Not ideal.
 The water separated out.

-## Next Time
-Only use one 300g package of couscous.

-Reduce water and possibly reduce seasonings (especially parsley)

-I was hoping for vegetables with a bit of pasta.
-This was pasta with a bit of vegetables.